voschezang/coding-handbook/documentation.md

 > Make it a joy to read

 1. Start with the core message - from a high level.
 E.g. a single sentence (hook).

 2. Then, list positive and neutral points.
 Be liberal in giving compliments.

-3. Finally, list negative points and risks briefly but objectively.
+3. Finally, list negative points and risks briefly but objectively. *Decouple* objective events from opinion and speculation.

+    1. Leave the solution open.
+Avoid converging into a single solution (tunnel-vision).
+E.g.:

+        ```markdown
+        - "I'm thinking about this ~~initiative~~ outcome."
+        - "There are at least 3 directions to change this."
+        ```